benber86/curve-blog/content/posts/gho-users/index.md

 # Takeaways

-- GHO borrowers make up 10% of AAVE v3's borrowers.
-- GHO growth following the borrow cap increases in Q2-Q3 2024 was driven by capital from existing users more than by new users.
-- Half of GHO borrowers are new users who had never interacted with AAVE before.
-- These new users are less likely to borrow other assets.
-They are also less sticky than other AAVE borrowers.
-- Half of GHO borrowers go on to borrow GHO again.
-- Staking incentives reduced outflows to stablecoins by 25%.
-- GHO Users are twice more likely to be engaged in other DeFi protocols than regular AAVE v3 users.
-- Liquidations are slightly less prevalent with GHO loans than with established stablecoins such as USDC and USDT.
-- The health factor of GHO borrowers does not differ significantly compared to borrowers of other assets.
-- GHO Users are wealthier and more experienced compared to other AAVE v3 borrowers.
+GHO borrowers currently account for 10% of all Aave v3 borrowers, a noteworthy figure reflecting the stablecoin's growing presence in the DeFi ecosystem.
+Interestingly, the growth in GHO usage in the second and third quarters of 2024 can be attributed more to capital from existing users than to the influx of new borrowers.
+Approximately half of GHO borrowers are newcomers to Aave, indicating the stablecoin's potential to attract fresh participants to the platform.
+However, these new users show a tendency to borrow GHO exclusively and exhibit less engagement with other assets, suggesting a somewhat insular approach to borrowing.

+The introduction of staking incentives has played a crucial role in stabilizing GHO's peg and reducing outflows to stablecoins by nearly 25%.
+These incentives have not only encouraged users to hold onto their GHO rather than trading it for other assets but have also made GHO users significantly more active within the broader DeFi space.
+Notably, GHO users are twice as likely to engage with other DeFi protocols compared to regular Aave v3 users, showcasing their potential as valuable participants in the ecosystem.

+Despite these positive trends, GHO users exhibit varying levels of stickiness, with about 40% of those who started by borrowing GHO not returning for further interactions.
+This points to a significant opportunity for Aave to enhance user retention strategies for new borrowers.

+Furthermore, GHO loans have shown lower liquidation rates than established stablecoins like USDC and USDT, indicating that GHO users, despite being wealthier and more experienced, do not present higher risk preferences when it comes to borrowing.
+This presents a promising landscape for the GHO stablecoin, allowing Aave to potentially capitalize on its unique user base and adapt strategies that foster long-term engagement.

 # Introduction & Methodology

 _This article is a collaboration with [Llama Risk](https://www.llamarisk.com/research/explainer-series-gho-stablecoin) and will provide the basis for a future comparative study of GHO and crvUSD_

-[GHO](https://docs.gho.xyz/) is a decentralized and overcollateralized stablecoin launched by AAVE in 2023.
+[GHO](https://docs.gho.xyz/) is a decentralized and overcollateralized stablecoin launched by Aave in July 2023.
-This article looks at the product's growth, the flows of GHO within the DeFi ecosystem, the impact of incentives, and the specificities of GHO users.
+This article examines the product's growth, the flows of GHO within the DeFi ecosystem, the impact of incentives, and the specificities of GHO users.
-We aim to understand who the GHO users are, how they differ from other AAVE users, and what insights can be drawn about their behavior and impact on the ecosystem.
+We aim to understand who the GHO users are, how they differ from other Aave users, and what insights can be drawn about their behavior and impact on the ecosystem.
+This article will also include visualizations and graphs to help intuitively illustrate user behaviors and asset flows.
+In addition to analyzing transactional data, we believe this approach will uncover valuable business insights related to the token's performance, user engagement, and the broader strategic implications for GHO within the DeFi landscape.

+We would like to note clarifying details in advance regarding the framework of our analysis:

-While GHO is [technically minted rather than borrowed](https://docs.gho.xyz/concepts/how-gho-works/gho-implementation), we will nonetheless use the terms "borrow" and "borrowers" when referring to minting and minters.
+- While GHO is [technically minted rather than borrowed](https://docs.gho.xyz/concepts/how-gho-works/gho-implementation), we will nonetheless use the terms "borrow" and "borrowers" when referring to minting and minters.
-We define GHO users as individuals or entities who have borrowed GHO at one point.
+- We define GHO users as individuals or entities who have borrowed GHO at one point.
-We do not take into account the lifetime of the loan unless otherwise specified, this means that users who minted GHO and repaid their loans are still counted as users.
+- We do not take into account the lifetime of the loan unless otherwise specified, this means that users who minted GHO and repaid their loans are still counted as users.
-Our definition of users includes smart contracts, however, they only account for a small fraction (5.6%) of minters.
+- Our definition of users includes smart contracts, however, they only account for a small fraction (5.6%) of minters.
 We do not count holders of the GHO token who never minted it on AAVE as users.

-We also equate one address to one user, as the human unit is not the most relevant for blockchain analytics.
+- We also equate one address to one user, as the human unit is not the most relevant for blockchain analytics.
 An individual may own multiple addresses, but if each address' behavior is different there is no practical or analytical advantage in grouping them together (assuming we could possibly know who owns them).
 On the other hand two different individuals may run the same bots and behave the same way on-chain.
 It's therefore more productive to take addresses as the base unit, and then potentially group users together based on their similarities.

 Unless otherwise specified, our analysis is solely for the Ethereum mainnet based on data collected on September 4th, 2024.
 Data is sourced from the [AAVE v3 subgraphs](https://github.com/aave/protocol-subgraphs/tree/main/src), a [subgraph tracking GHO transfers](https://github.com/benber86/gho_token_subgraph) built for the purpose of this study, third party data providers ([Debank](https://debank.com/), [Moralis](https://moralis.io/), [Arkham](https://platform.arkhamintelligence.com/)) or directly from a node.

 # Growth & User Acquisition